AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-14.md

 The first option is to use middleware in the controller's constructor method.

-For example, here we show the constructor for the `RoleController`:
+For example, here we show the constructor for the `RoleManagementController`:

 *The `__construct()` usually is placed as the first of the methods within the controller class.*